May-Tove/project-exam-1/README.md

 <img width="1440" alt="globetrotter" src="https://user-images.githubusercontent.com/89157761/171418817-7c575ddf-bb65-459f-95cc-fe82f6dd0f4f.png">

-A simple overview of the use/purpose of the project.

 ## Description

 This was my project exam 1 where the goal was to put into practice the skills learned over my first year of studies.